 GISTs may not cause any symptoms until they grow to a certain size.
 Symptoms may include:

 - Feeling full after eating a small amount of food

 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.

-Your bodily tissues may be tested.
-This can be done with a fine-needle biopsy .
+Tissues can be tested with a fine-needle biopsy .

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: